A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 2. Do not double the dose: Do not take a double dose of Nexium to make up for the missed one.
 Taking more than the prescribed amount can increase the risk of side effects without providing additional benefit.

-3. Resume the regular dosing schedule: After taking the missed dose or skipping it, continue taking Nexium as prescribed by your healthcare provider.
+3. Resume the regular dosing schedule: After taking the missed dose or skipping it, continue taking Nexium as prescribed.
 It is important to maintain a consistent dosing schedule for the medication to be effective in managing your condition.

 top page